chase-dalton/Das-Boot-Brew-Review/README.md

 ## **Questions we hope to answer**

   - We want to know what goes into making the perfect beer?
 What has the highest weight for someone to like a beer based on factors such as look, taste, mouthfeel, alcohol content, bitterness, and smell?

+## **Communication**

+- Our group is communicating primarily through Discord and Slack.
+We created a Google Drive folder to house shared files, and also a trello board to manage our project.

+## **Machine Learning**

+- We have done preliminary linear regression on beer review data to identify which attributes of a beer contribute most to the overall review score.
+We also hope to gather beer recipes via a dataset or food/beer API and use that information to build a ML model to predict a beer's review score based on the variety of hops, yeast, etc. as well as the amounts of each individual ingredient.
+That will allow us to propose an ideal "beer recipe" (perhaps per beer style) to a brewery.

+## **Database**

+- We have set up a database through AWS to house our cleaned datasets.